marcincichocki/breach-protocol-autosolver/docs/testing-auto-update.md

 minio server ./minio-data # Run minio server.
 ```

-Next go api url, log in with default credentials and change `<YOUR_BUCKET_NAME>` Access Policy to `public`.
+Next go to api url, log in with default credentials and change `<YOUR_BUCKET_NAME>` Access Policy to `public`.
 This is required for electron-updater to see the update.

 ### Publishing

 _It is recommended to first publish latest tag as it is guaranteed to work._

-> **Attention**: do not use localhost as publish endpoint, as it will case upload error.
+> **Attention**: do not use localhost as publish endpoint, as it will cause upload error.

 To build and publish test release run: